stonepros/stone/doc/rados/operations/health-checks.rst

 This may also indicate that the monitor's database is not properly compacting, which has been observed with some older versions of leveldb and rocksdb.
-Forcing a compaction with ``ceph daemon mon.<id>
+Forcing a compaction with ``stone daemon mon.<id>
 compact`` may shrink the on-disk size.

 This warning may also indicate that the monitor has a bug that is